I have neither the time nor the talent to sing praises

 than sparing remembrance for those who will remain.

-In the short time that is given to me, I want to suck in fury
+In the short time given to me, I want to suck in fury

 all the honey that I can get by on my lips, living the life